goediaz/express-react/README.md

-# express-react

-To make it run first you need to install the depencies of both proyects.

-On the root directory:
-npm install

-cd/client/
-npm install
+# React and express assigment

+### Steps to run the project:
+Run `npm install` on the root directory and in the client directory.

-Ones the depencies are installed you can simply run the following command on the root directory:
+Ones both project's dependencies are installed just run this command on the root directory:

-npm run dev
+`npm run dev`

-This will run the server and the client at the same time and with a single console.
+>This will run the server and the client at the same time and with a single console.

+### TODO:

+TODO, TODO LIST